root4loot/screener/README.md

   -c,   --concurrency            number of concurrent operations                         (Default: 10) -ad,  --avoid-duplicates       prevent saving duplicate outputs                        (Default: false) -dt,  --duplicate-threshold    threshold for similarity percentage (0-100)             (Default: 96)
-                                 consider outputs as duplicates when similarity score is greater than or equal to this value; outputs will not be saved when --avoid-duplicates is enabled.
+                                 Applicable only when --avoid-duplicates is enabled.
+Outputs with a similarity score greater than or equal to this value will be considered duplicates and will not be saved.
-  -to,  --timeout                operation timeout                                       (Default: 15 seconds) -ua,  --user-agent             specify user agent                                      (Default: Chrome UA) -uh,  --use-http2              enable HTTP2                                            (Default: false) -nr,  --ignore-redirects       disable following redirects                             (Default: false) -cw,  --capture-width          output width                                            (Default: 1366) -ch,  --capture-height         output height                                           (Default: 768) -cf,  --capture-full           capture entire content                                  (Default: false)
+  -to,  --timeout                screenshot timeout                                      (Default: 15 seconds) -ua,  --user-agent             specify user agent                                      (Default: Chrome UA) -uh,  --use-http2              enable HTTP2                                            (Default: false) -nr,  --ignore-redirects       do not follow redirects                                 (Default: false) -cw,  --capture-width          output width                                            (Default: 1366) -ch,  --capture-height         output height                                           (Default: 768) -cf,  --capture-full           capture entire content                                  (Default: false)